 These final eight verses of chapter 25 also present a great deal of usages to learn or review, including: cressi (to grow), il cjaçadôr (hunter), il mistîr (skill, trade, craft), un cjaçadôr di mistîr (skilled hunter; di mistîr can also take on the sense of by profession), ator pai cjamps (out in the fields), invezit (on the other hand), pacjific (calm, placid), vê nant (to prefer; also expressed as vê inant), tignî par (to be drawn towards, to be partial to, to favour), puartâ dongje (to bring back, to bring home), alc di bon (something good), un viaç (one time), la mignestre (soup), tornâ dongje (to come back, to come home), la campagne (field, country), strac (tired), strac muart (dead tired), parâ jù (to swallow; by extension, to eat), un pocje di (a bit of), ros (red), scanât (exhausted), clamâ (to call), prime (first of all, beforehand), vendi (to sell), il dirit (right), i dirits di prin fi (rights of first[born] son), stâ par murî (to be about to die), interessâ (to interest), zurâ (to swear), daurman (immediately), esibî (to present, to give), il pan (bread), la vuaìne (bean), la mignestre di vuaìnis (bean soup), bevi (to drink), jevâ sù (to get up), lâsint (to go off), bacilâ (to be concerned, to worry, to pay regard).

 You read that Esau was a hunter, whereas Jacob preferred to stay inside.
 In verse 27, you read the following about Jacob: al veve nant stâ in cjase (he preferred to stay home).
 The expression vê nant (or vê inant) means to prefer.
 Another way to express this in Friulian is with vê miôr.
-The GDBtf offers an example of it: o ai miôr la bire scure che no chê clare (I prefer dark beer to light beer; la bire, beer; scûr, dark; clâr, light).
+Example: o ai miôr la bire scure che no chê clare (I prefer dark beer to light beer; la bire, beer; scûr, dark; clâr, light).
 You find another example of vê nant in verse 28, where you read: Isac al tignive par Esaù (Isaac was partial to Esau) parcè che al puartave dongje simpri alc di bon (because he always brought home something good), ma Rebeche e veve nant Jacop (but Rebekah preferred Jacob).
 The good things that Esau brought home were meats; he was a hunter.

 In verse 29, you can understand un viaç as meaning one time.
 This is not the first time that you are seeing viaç used in the sense of time, occurrence; you may perhaps recall it from Gjenesi 4:15 (Cain and Abel episode), when you read: je fasarai paiâ siet viaçs (I shall make him pay for it seven times).